This Valentine’s Day, we bring you Valentine’s advice of one Jonathon Reynolds.

 - ¼ cup dry white wine

-- Step 1 Preheat oven to 450 degrees and let mushrooms soak in Cognac 15 minutes.
+- Step 1 Preheat oven to 450 degrees and let morels soak in Cognac 15 minutes.
 Drain, reserving liquid.

-- Step 2 Sauté mushrooms in 1 tablespoon butter for 5 minutes then add 1/2 cup light cream and reduce by half.
+- Step 2 Sauté the morels in 1 tablespoon butter for 5 minutes then add 1/2 cup light cream and reduce by half.
 Stir in 1/2 teaspoon salt and the cayenne.

-- Step 3 Rub chicken with remaining butter and sprinkle with remaining salt and the pepper.
-Spoon mushrooms into the body cavity.
-Roast chicken on one side for 15 minutes, baste and then roast on the other side 15 minutes and baste again.
+- Step 3 Rub chicken with remaining butter and sprinkle with remaining salt and pepper.
+Spoon morels into the body cavity.
+Roast chicken on one side for 15 minutes, baste and then roast on the other side for 15 minutes and baste again.
 Finally, roast it breast side up for 20 minutes.

-- Step 5 Shake mushrooms and juices from the chicken into the pot, add 3/4 cup light cream and simmer for 5 minutes, until thickened.
+- Step 5 Shake morels and juices from the chicken into the pot, add 3/4 cup light cream and simmer for 5 minutes, until thickened.
 Taste for seasoning.

-- Step 6 Cut the chicken into 8 serving pieces, arrange them on the platter and pour the mushroom sauce over them.
+- Step 6 Cut the chicken into 8 serving pieces, arrange them on the platter and pour the morel sauce over them.